-Grilled chicken thighs glazed with a sweet homemade teriyaki sauce is served wit cooked rice and a medley of roasted vegetables.
-If you’re not a fan of spice, simply omit the chili garlic paste.
+Grilled Teriyaki Chicken Rice Bowls are simple and delicious!
+Grilled chicken thighs glazed with a sweet homemade teriyaki sauce is served with fluffy cooked rice and a medley of roasted vegetables.

 Hello, gorgeous bowl of food!